kalin73/Vehicle-Rental-System/README.md

 Package **utils** has 1 class **(CurrencyFormatter)** which is responsible for formatting currencies in the application.

-The **"Main"** class is used for generation of the input and running the application.
+The **"Main"** class is used for generating the input and running the application.